Quick/swift-fakes/Sources/Fakes/Fakes.docc/Guides/DependencyInjection.md

 `greetingForTimeOfDay`, by definition, depends on the current time of day.
 Which means that you have three choices for testing this as-written:

-- Don't test it.
+1. Don't test it.
-- Write a weaker test, just checking that the output is one of the three choices:
+2. Write a weaker test, just checking that the output is one of the three choices:
 That is: `XCTAssert(["Good morning", "Good afternoon", "Good evening"].contains(greetingForTimeOfDay()))`.
 This is not only harder to read, but you're bundling up the three behaviors of `greetingForTimeOfDay` and making the tests less clear than asserting on the exact output.
-- Add logic to your tests, wherein you basically end up re-implementing `greetingForTimeOfDay` in your tests, thus creating a tautology.
+3. Add logic to your tests, wherein you basically end up re-implementing `greetingForTimeOfDay` in your tests.
 That is, writing your test like:

 ```swift